-Faculties and Academic Programs at TSU.
-Today Ivane Javakhishvili Tbilisi State University is one of the first and most respected scientific-research and higher educational institutions, with approximately 22,000 students.
+Faculties and Academic Programs at TSU: Today Ivane Javakhishvili Tbilisi State University is one of the first and most respected scientific-research and higher educational institutions, with approximately 22,000 students.
 TSU carries out about 200 local and international scientific grant programs annually.

 TSU offers a wide variety of degree programs at undergraduate, graduate and doctoral levels, and short-term courses in English.
 Along with Bachelor’s, Master’s and Doctoral programs, the university implements higher vocational education courses, as well as short- and long-term certification programs.